UniFreak/docker-php/README.md

 # Build & Run

-Finally, run `docker-compose build` and `docker-compose run` to bring it alive.
+Finally, run `docker-compose build` and `docker-compose up` to bring it alive.